dsl-logo

 • And with a higher credit limit

 You see, lenders use your credit score as part of their credit assessment criteria.
+And a higher credit score means less risk for the lender.

-More broadly, having a good credit score (and getting a better interest rate) can mean being able to repay your debt sooner.
+Having a good credit score (and getting a better interest rate) can mean being able to repay your debt sooner, which can be good for your overall financial health.

 What do the other credit score ranges mean?